How many games does a referee have to do?

 Isn't there online study or something to reduce the amount of classroom time required?
 Beginning in 2012, the US Soccer Federation has changed the clinic structure.
 Now the first half of the Grade 8 ELC (Entry Level Clinic) is online.
 The classroom time is now only about 6 hours with an addition 2 hour allocated for taking a test and registering.

 What are the precise training requirements?
 The US Soccer Federation has different "levels" or "Grades" of license.
 The highest level of license is a Grade 1, "International Referee".
-A referee begins their career as either a USSF Grade 9, "Recreational Referee" or as a Grade 8, "Referee".
+A referee begins their career as a Grade 8 "Referee".
 A description of each of these levels is:

 What is the difference between EKCSRA and EYSA referees?
 Throughout this article and in various web sites, you may see references to EKCSRA.
 This is the "East King County Soccer Referee Association".
 EKCSRA assigns referees to adult, collegiate, and many higher level youth matches.
 They also assign referees for many leagues, including youth, which may not be large enough to have a referee training program.
-In the case of EYSA, we contract with EKCSRA to provide referees for all Select, Premier and U14+ recreational matches.
+In the case of EYSA, we contract with EKCSRA to provide referees for all Select, Premier and U13+ recreational matches.
 Doing so gives us access to a much larger pool of experienced referees than we would have if we used only "in house" referees.
 Because of the level of matches supported by EKCSRA, people taking assignments from EKCSRA should have more experience and be willing to accept the challenges that come from more competitive matches.
 Beginning referees in EKCSRA are normally assigned the role of "assistant referee" (on the line) so that the unique challenges of match management on higher level games can be dealt with by a more experienced referee.
 EYSA and other associations typically have their own referee programs for younger youth games.
 These are ideal training grounds for new referees, as referee mentors are more widely available to deal with the issues facing "beginner" referees.
 In general, referees are FAR more successful if they can spend at least one season, preferably two, working in an association setting.
 This gives them an opportunity to practice decision-making and referee technique in an environment in which support is more readily available to them.
 Organizations like EKCSRA are more focused on promoting referees to higher levels, and their mentoring and assistance programs are directed accordingly.
 EKCSRA expects a referee in their organization to have sound "fundamentals", though our current shortage of referees causes all referee organizations to be more flexible.
-It is also noted, that because of the age and competition level of games supported by EKCSRA, a referee should be at Grade 8 (or higher) to accept their assignments.
-There are very few matches assigned by EKCSRA that are appropriate for a Grade 9 official.